 As you continue or begin your work at FDA, the most important part is to actively participate in your classes.
 We recommend that you work on school activities daily even though you have the flexibility to choose what time of day or night you work.
-We expect you to work a minimum of 26 hours a week and earn a minimum of five credits a year.
+We expect you to work a minimum of 26 hours a week and earn a minimum of-six (6) units each week.
+This will put you on track to earn your minimum required five (5) credits a year.
 Our school is available 24-7.
-The academy offers each student 920 hours of instruction during the 180 day school year.
+The academy offers each student 920 hours of instruction during the 180-day school year.
 The student has the flexibility to choose when to access his/her own 920 hours of instruction.
 Student attendance will be defined by the amount and quality of work completed each week.
 At FDA your teachers will work with each of you on an individual basis and support you in our continuous progress environment.
 We encourage you to take advantage of this unique opportunity.

 In addition, FDA includes a 'tutoring' component that many on-line schools cannot or do not offer.
 You will have the opportunity to meet weekly with an instructional coach who will assist you in your class work and maintaining a steady rate of progress.
-Tutoring is available from 10 AM - 3 PM Monday thru Thursday.
-As we move through the 2018-19 school year, FDA will continue to work to enhance the curriculum and offer new opportunities for students.
+Tutoring is available from 10:00 AM - 4:00 PM, Monday thru Thursday, both within our Learning Lab setting as well as virtually.
+As we move through the 2022-2023 school year, FDA will continue to work to enhance the curriculum and offer new opportunities for students.
 We look forward to providing you with the best education possible through the use of technology.